sensiolabs/StorybookBundle/README.md

 ### CORS

-As the Symfony integration relies on the Storybook's server renderer, it makes requests to your Symfony server to render Twig components.
+As the Symfony integration relies on the Storybook's server renderer, it makes requests to your Symfony server to render your stories.
 These requests are cross origins, so you have to configure Symfony to accept them from your Storybook instance.

 There is two options to achieve this.
 You can either configure the Storybook host in the bundle, or use the popular [NelmioCorsBundle](https://symfony.com/bundles/NelmioCorsBundle/current/index.html).